spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

 <img src="/eco/_media/gettingstarted-aws-connect-08.png" width="546" height="484" />

 Once your Organization is connected to Eco, initial data processing will take up to 48 hours.
 You will be notified via email when your dashboards are ready.

+## Step 7 (optional)

+Eco has the ability to process historical AWS Cost and Usage Report files in the CSV format.
+If you have CUR files from a previous AWS Organization in the CSV format that you would like to add, please place them into the S3 bucket with the current CUR files being generated from the setup.